 Oxford Festival of the Arts

-Each year in the final weeks of the Trinity Term MCS hosts Oxford Festival of the Arts in which events take place in school and around the city.
+Each year in the final weeks of the Trinity Term, MCS hosts Oxford Festival of the Arts in which a wide range of events take place in school and around the city.
 Find out more.

-CSO (Community Services Organisation) provides Sixth Form pupils with the opportunity to develop their skills and broaden their experience beyond the confines of the school campus.
+CSO (Community Services Organisation) provides Sixth Form pupils with the opportunity to develop their skills and broaden their experience beyond the confines of the school campus through volunteering in the community.
 Find out more.

 Combined Cadet Force